no1xsyzy/fyp/final.md

 # Introduction

+## Background

-Argument about the best programming language have been existing for a long time. [@nanz2015comparative] However, The best programming language should change over time as a result of progress in hardware. [@graham_2004, chap.
-11] Trends nowadays shows that more and more dynamic languages are being used and they are less complaint about its slowness.
+Argument about the best programming language
+    have been existing for a long time. [@nanz2015comparative] However, The best programming language should change over time as a result of progress in hardware. [@graham_2004, chap.
+11] Trends nowadays shows that more and more dynamic languages are being used and there are less complaint about its slowness.
 Then how will programming languages be if all preconceptions of language are banished and all efficiency bounds are removed?
 That will be a challenging question.

-There are some aspects that are very probably unchanged or even more highlighted after years of evolution.
+There are some aspects that are very probably unchanged
+    or even more highlighted after years of evolution.
   The first point of attention should be learning difficulty.
     Requirements for skilled programmers are becoming stronger and stronger.
     In other words, it is essential that a programming language is easy to learn and to use.
   Second point of analysis may be less useless concerns.
     With the growth in complexity and scale of the system to be built, if the connections between different parts of the system keeps working like an inseparable, coherent whole, the system will quickly become unmaintainable.
-The last part may be code reusing.
+  The last point may be code reusing.
     It is a waste of human resource to invent the wheel again.
     So it is a great and obvious approach to improve efficiency by code reusing.

-Focusing on the above aspects, it is possible to carry out a really best language.
-Along with understanding of recent trends in languages and programming, a more future-oriented language can be designed and implemented.
-Balance between removing prejudice on language and considering recent trends should be taken into account carefully.
+Focusing on the aspects above, it is possible to carry out a really best language.
+  Along with understanding of recent trends in languages and programming,
+    a more future-oriented language can be designed and implemented.
+  Balance between removing prejudice on language and considering recent trends
+      should be taken into account carefully.

+## Aim

-The aim of the project is to design a future-oriented programming language, which should include the following advantages:
+The aim of the project is to design a dataflow-oriented programming language, which should include the following advantages:

 * Uses "reactive" principle
 * Helps to design "reactive" systems